tannerhorton/latitude_weather_web_visual/README.md

 The table must be a Bootstrap table component.

-HINT
 The data must come from either exporting or converting the CSV file to HTML.
 To do so, try using a tool that you already know: Pandas.
 Pandas has a to_html method that generates an HTML table from a Pandas DataFrame.
 To learn more, see pandas.DataFrame.to_htmlLinks to an external site. in the official Pandas documentation.

-Note: Whether you use your own CSV file or the one provided, you should also upload the CSV file you used with your submission.
+Whether you use your own CSV file or the one provided, you should also upload the CSV file you used with your submission.
 This way your data page can be compared with the CSV file by your grader.

 At the top of every page, your website must have a navigation bar that does the following: